-Lessons are offered in three sessions per year – Fall, Winter, and Spring.
-We currently offer lessons in the Summer at Jamaica Bay Riding Academy on a very limited basis; we hope to expand this program in the future.
+Lessons are offered in all year with a reduced schedule in Summer.
 A session is 8 to 11 weeks long, depending on location and schedule.
-We do not offer one-time rides.
+We do not offer one-time therapeutic rides, but this may be possible under our recreational riding schedule .
 However, a rider can join a session at any time, if room is available.
 We generally allow riders to continue participating as long as both GallopNYC and the rider’s family agree that the rider is benefiting from the lessons (and funds are available).

 Therapeutic riding lessons are taught by a riding instructor certified by PATH Intl., who is supported by a dedicated and experienced group of volunteers.
 Because GallopNYC is a teaching center, trainee instructors may co-teach lessons under the supervision of a certified instructor.
 Our hippotherapy sessions are offered by an independent physical therapist trained in Hippotherapy, working with GallopNYC.
 GallopNYC’s program offers a safe and supportive environment in which an individual can reap many benefits.

 Therapeutic riding is generally offered for riders starting at age 4, but we do occasionally allow exceptions.
 Hippotherapy riders can be as young as 18 months.
 We also work with youth, adults, and seniors.

 All lessons at GallopNYC Forest Hills are held in the indoor arena.
 All lessons at the Bowling Green, Bronx Equestrian and GallopNYC Sunrise Stables in Lindenwood locations are outdoors.